 “A nice five-mile loop that can be trimmed to two-four miles as needed.”— Rob Cummings

-Take the Lower Yellow Trail first and then head down the ravine to the bottom of the hill.
-Turn around and climb up the Blue Trail to the cliff view over the lake and continue to the end where the Blue Trail and Red Trail join up.
-Take the Red Trail down to the bridge back over the ravine stream back up the Upper Yellow Trail.
+Take the Lower Yellow Trail first and and follow it around until it intersects with Orange Trail - South.
+Turn right onto Orange Trail - South until it intersects with the Blue Trail.
+Bear right and follow the Blue Trail a short distance until it intersects with the Red Trail.
+Turn left onto the Red Trail and follow it until it intersects with the Blue Trail.
+Turn right and climb up the Blue Trail to the cliff view over the lake and continue to the end where the Blue Trail and Red Trail join up.
+Take the Red Trail down a short distance until it intersects with the Green Trail markers.
+Turn right on onto Green Trail a short distance until it intersects with Orange Trail - North.
+Turn left and follow the Orange Trail straight south to the bridge back over the ravine stream back up the Upper Yellow Trail.
 This takes you back out to old Oregon Rd.

 Take a right when you exit the Yellow Trail at Old Oregon Rd and head downhill.
 You'll pass meadows toward the bottom of the hill to your right.
 This is the Trump Seven Springs Estate.
 Don't head up the road (as you'll notice that the gate says no trespassing).